tlaverdure/laravel-echo-server/README.md

 Using Http, you can also publish events to the Laravel Echo Server in the same fashion you would with Redis by submitting a `channel` and `message` to the broadcast endpoint.
 You need to generate an API key as described in the [API Clients](#api-clients) section and provide the correct API key.

+### Beanstalkd

+Your core application can use Beanstalkd to publish events to channels, using the https://github.com/vertexportus/beanstalkd-broadcaster library.

 **Request Endpoint**

 ``` http